polipus2025/POLIPUS-PLATFORM/replit.md

 Maintenance Page Preference: Always use the generic maintenance page template (red gradient background, "Website Maintenance" title, no specific branding) for any maintenance page requests.
 This template is stored in server/index.ts as inline HTML.
 Module Development Strategy: Ready to simultaneously develop all 7 new modules (Live Trace, Land Map360, Mine Watch, Forest Guard, Aqua Trace, Blue Carbon 360, Carbon Trace) with complete functionality, maintaining consistent ISMS.online-inspired design system and professional standards from AgriTrace360.
 Will create full database schemas, backend APIs, frontend interfaces, and cross-module integration for each portal.
 PDF Report Design Preference: User confirmed satisfaction with enhanced professional design approach featuring comprehensive charts, graphs, and visual elements.
 Prefers clean synchronized formatting with advanced data visualizations including radar charts, 3D pie charts, bar charts with benchmarks, and timeline flow diagrams across all 6 certificates.
 Recently updated to use UniDOC-inspired professional style with dashboard-style metrics, color-coded risk indicators, progress bars, and network diagrams as shown in reference image.
+Land Mapping Restriction: Farmers cannot map new plots - this functionality is exclusively restricted to Land Inspectors through the official land mapping system.
+Crop Scheduling Focus: Farmers should focus on crop scheduling, harvest management, and buyer connections rather than land mapping activities.

 ## System Architecture
 The application employs a modern full-stack architecture with a clear separation of concerns.